How to Plan a Trip to the Loire Valley!

 Allegedly, this is the castle where “Sleeping Beauty” was either written, or inspired by…Chateau d’Usse.

-I hope this guide on “How to Plan a Trip to the Loire Valley” helps you get a handle on the region, & helps you plan some absolutely amazing Loire Valley adventures!
-Ask me any of your burning Loire Valley questions below & I’ll do my best to answer them!
+I hope this guide helps you get a handle on the region, & helps you plan some amazing Loire Valley adventures.
+For my favorite “castle-like” stays in the Central Loire, read the article below…

 xoxo Noelia